mramshaw/Node-Linting-and-Testing/README.md

 versus [BDD](https://www.agilealliance.org/glossary/bdd/), any of the following libraries may be a good choice.

+TDD is an older and more established software practice, also hacker-friendly.

+BDD is a related but more formal practice, which aims to align the tests with the functional specifications (which means that there need to be written functional specifications in place, perhaps more of a waterfall approach than an agile approach).

 * Assert
 * [code](http://github.com/hapijs/code) is a BDD assertion library
 * [Chai](http://chaijs.com) is a BDD / TDD assertion library